heeropang/VirtualPullDown/README.md

 ```Python
 import run
 ```
-1) Preprocessing
-preprocessing sequence input files for ColabFold.
-Genomic sequence retrieved from NCBI will be used to search for prophages and fetch those prophage sequences or user specified regions in the genomic sequence.
-Then, these sequences are paired with the sequence of interest to be screened for binding partner(s) via ColabFold

 ### Search for prophage

 The following code snippet search for prophage using --['phaster'](https://phaster.ca/)'s URLAPI with genomic sequence's accession code.